StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_configure_system_set_config.md

 # Parameters
 - `group` - Optional.
 Specifies what group this config is for.
 Omitting acts like a group.
-- `exclude` - Optional.
-Does not emit for a specified group.
-Good for when you want a group with a different config.
 - `generics(T1, T2, ...)` - Optional.
 Specifies concrete types for generic parameters.
 - `chain` - Optional. calls `.chain()` on the resultant set.
 - `config(..)`